La5te2/ChessAI/Graphics.md

 GADIDAE_BUILD_GRAPHICS=1 bash scripts/build.sh
 ```

-A new style name appends an embedded style, while reimporting an existing name atomically replaces that style.
+Importing a new style name adds that style to the embedded archive, whereas reimporting an existing name atomically replaces the stored style.
 The `--curve-step` argument controls the curve-sampling distance and defaults to `1.5`.
-Smaller values produce smoother and larger meshes, while larger values reduce package size and import cost.
+Smaller values produce smoother, denser meshes and larger archives, whereas larger values reduce archive size and import time.

-Every imported third-party style requires an independent declaration in `THIRD_PARTY.md`.
+Every imported third-party style requires a separate declaration in `THIRD_PARTY.md`.
 The declaration records the author, permanent source URL, license name and version, license-text URL, modifications and every source used by a combined style.